 The depth and breadth of the collections results in the vast majority of Botany Libraries material being either in the public domain or under copyrights not controlled by the Botany Libraries or Harvard University Herbaria.

 Permission to Photograph materials

 Researchers may photograph unrestricted materials for research purposes using a hand held camera or mobile phone.
 Flash photography, hand held scanners, and tripods are not permitted.
-Photography or recordings of moving image or audio is not permitted.
-Archives, rare books, and fragile materials may not be photocopied.
+Photography or recordings of moving images or audio is not permitted.
+Archives, rare books, and fragile materials may not be photocopied or scanned.